raulop194/NexCreep/Readme.md

 ### What I spect from github?

-I don't want nothing in speceifict, the only thing I want you to enjoy all my repositories, and if are helpfull, much better!! 😆
+I don't want nothing in specifict, the only thing I want you to enjoy all my repositories, and if are helpfull, much better!! 😆

 ### Actually languages I know?